rhnvrm/koanf/README.md

 `cp go.work.sample go.work`

-### Running Tests
+### Running Tests and Examples

-After creating the go.work file, you can run the tests with the following command:
+After creating the go.work file, you can run the tests and examples.

+You can run the tests with the following command:

 `go test -v github.com/knadh/koanf...`

+You can run the examples with the following command:

+`go run examples/read-environment/main.go`